weapons-and-armor

 The evolution of hoplite armor from bronze to iron was not a simple replacement of one metal by another.
 It was a complex process driven by economic necessity, metallurgical experimentation, and the demands of mass warfare.
 Bronze was the material of a heroic age—expensive, beautiful, and effective, but ultimately too costly and heavy for the armies of the emerging city‑states.
 Iron, by contrast, enabled the rise of the citizen‑soldier and the phalanx that defined Greek warfare for centuries.
 The lessons learned by Greek smiths—carburizing, quenching, forging laminates—provided the foundation for later Roman and medieval armor.
 In the end, the hoplite’s panoply tells a story not just of metals, but of how technology and society shape each other in the crucible of war.

-For further reading, see the Metropolitan Museum of Art’s essay on hoplite armor and the World History Encyclopedia entry on the phalanx.
+For further reading, see the World History Encyclopedia entry on the phalanx and the Wikipedia article on the Linothorax.